-The Parafield Airport Control Tower was built in 1940 during World War II and is a fine example of art deco architecture.
+The Parafield Airport Control Tower was built between 1938 and 1940 during World War II and is a fine example of art deco architecture.
 It has also been used as an operations-administration building and passenger terminal.

 The building originally had an all-glass control tower cab on the roof.
 This was replaced by the present, modern cab, which was commissioned on 28 October 1981.